 The Leo Quan Badass II Bass Bridge is finally back.
 Originally created in the 1970s by Glen Quan and Leo Malliaris in Oakland, California, this bridge is one of the first commonly retrofitted pieces of gear on bass guitars.
 Decades before players regularly used the phrase ‘high mass bridge’ when talking about bass bridges, this bridge was being installed on basses used by big stage professionals such as Marcus Miller, Geddy Lee, Sting, Dave Ellifson, Flea and many others.

-The Badass II Bass Bridge, with it’s higher mass and zinc allow construction, loses less of the string vibration to the wood (mostly body) of the bass, allowing the string to vibrate longer, providing more sustain.
+The Badass II Bass Bridge, with it’s higher mass and zinc alloy construction, loses less of the string vibration to the wood (mostly body) of the bass, allowing the string to vibrate longer, providing more sustain.
 Players often hear more clarity and punch with their bass hitting harder and getting more in front of the mix when playing with a band.

 Optimized for Fender® 4 string basses with a 5 hole screw mount configuration.

 Mounting screws and an Allen wrench to adjust the saddles are included.

 Installation of the bridge is fairly straight forward, requiring removal of your bass’s current mounting screws.
 The Badass II can then be installed with the new screws without drilling holes.
 Since this bridge is larger than most bridges, most likely any footprint from your old bridge will be hidden.

 Your new Leo Quan Badass II Bridge will have unslotted saddles.
 Quan felt that roller & round saddles were inferior because they can have lateral gesticulation.
 His design, when installed properly, creates the ideal string slot with as little energy loss as possible.
 When mounting these on basses that we have built or repaired, we get great results using the same files used when slotting for a nut.